-(Note: If this grievance is being initiated at Step 2 (see Article 11.2(a)(2)(c)), enter N/A above.)
+PART I - (Note: If this grievance is being initiated at Step 2 (see Article 11.2(a)(2)(c)), skip to Part II.)

+Date of Request for Informal Resolution process:

-• Grievances cannot be filed until the UFF or faculty member has timely requested an Informal Resolution, except as provided under Article 11.2(a)(2)(c).
+Grievances cannot be filed until the UFF or faculty member ha s timely requested an Informal

+Resolution, except as provided under er Article 11.2(a)(2)(c).

-- Such request must be within 20 days of the act or omission described in Part III below. - Upon receipt of a timely-filed request for Informal Resolution, the parties have 30 days to resolve the dispute.
+Such request must be within 20 day s of the act or omission desc cribed in Part III below.

+Upon receipt of a timely-filed reque est for Informal Resolution, a the parties have 30 days to resolve

+the dispute.

+Date this Grievance is being filed:

-✤ Grievances can be filed up to 15 days after the expiration of the 30-day Informal Resolution process, but may be filed earlier as described in Article 11.5(d).
+✤ Grievances can be filed up to 15 da ys after the expiration of the e 30 day Informal Resolution

-Date this Grievance is being filed: Click to enter a date.
+process, but may be filed earlier as described in Article 11.5(d)

+Date(s) of Action(s) Earlies st Latest Continuing Action

+and/or Omission(s)

+being grieved:

 PART II

+GRIEVANT(S)

+Name(s) Dept.

+Mailing I

+A 11

+Phone Number (Home) (Offic ce)

+Email (/

+GRIEVANCE REPRESENTATIVE

+Name Email

-If Grievant is represented by the UFF or legal counsel, all University communications should go to the Grievance Representative.
+If Grievant is represented by the UFF or sity communications should go